 Sickle Cell Disease (SCD) is a global disease.
 It is most most common in West and Central Africa where as many as 25% of the people have sickle cell trait and 1-2% of all babies are born with a form of the disease.
 In the United State with an estimated population of over 270 million, about 1,000 babies are born with sickle cell disease each year.
 In addition people of Hispanic, Native American, Caribbean, Asian, Mediterranean, Italian/Sicilian, Greek, Indian and Turkish ancestry are also affected.

-Sickle cell disease (SCD) is an inherited blood disorder that affects red blood cells.
-Sometimes these red blood cells become sickle-shaped (crescent shaped) which causes them to stack up and cause blockages that deprive the organs and tissue of oxygen carrying blood.
-This process produces periodic episodes of pain and can ultimately damage the tissues and vital organs and lead to other medical problems.
+SCD is an inherited blood disorder, characterized primarily by chronic anemia and periodic episodes of pain.
+The underlying problem involves hemoglobin, a component of the red cells.
+The hemoglobin molecules in each red blood cell carry oxygen from the lungs to the body organs and tissues and bring carbon dioxide back to the lungs.
+Sometimes these red blood cells become sickle-shaped (crescent shaped) which causes them to stack up and create blockages that deprive the organs and tissue of oxygen carrying blood.
+This process not only produces episodes of pain, it can ultimately damage the tissues and vital organs and lead to a number of other serious medical problems.

 The Sickle Cell "Get Connected" Registry Makes It Easy